Spa and Hot Tub Safety Tips

 Pool safety always comes first - Not just for kids, but for everyone!

-The Association of Pool & Spa Professionals (APSP) has provided the following spa and hot tub safety tips and information.
-For more information from the APSP, click here.
+The Pool & Hot Tub Alliance (PHTA) has provided the following spa and hot tub safety tips and information.
+For more information from the PHTA, click here.

 Infants and toddlers should not be permitted in a hot tub at all as babies' thin skin makes them more susceptible to overheating.
 Also, since little ones have very little control over bodily functions, spas become unsanitary almost instantly when "accidents" happen.